David Finfrock is the NBC 5 Weather Team chief meteorologist and can be seen weekdays on NBC 5 at 5 p.m. and 6 p.m.

 Finfrock joined NBC 5 in 1975 as a meteorologist after spending time as a field researcher on the Juneau Icefield Research Program in Alaska.
 He graduated magna cum laude from Texas A&M University with a Bachelor of Science degree in meteorology and also completed some graduate work while at Texas A&M.

-He is a professional member of the American Meteorology Society and is also a member of the Advisory Board at the Center for Greater Southwestern Studies at University of Texas Arlington.
-He is also an active volunteer for Habitat for Humanity and delivers Meals on Wheels every month.
+He is a professional member of the American Meteorology Society and is also a member of the Advisory Board at the Center for Greater Southwestern Studies at University of Texas Arlington , and on the Board of the Audubon Society’s Dogwood Canyon Preserve in Cedar Hill.
+He has also been a volunteer for Habitat for Humanity and has delivered Meals on Wheels for more than 15 years.

 In his spare time, Finfrock enjoys participating in walks and runs for various charitable organizations, and is an avid nature conservationist.
 David enjoys camping, traveling, gardening, genealogy, and antique maps.
 He is currently the editor of the newsletter for the Texas Map Society.